Experiencing a Broken Tooth?

 If you need immediate dental care,

 What can you do from home?

-A cracked, split, or broken tooth may be a scary and painful thing.
+A cracked, split, or broken tooth may be a scary and very uncomfortable thing.
 If a portion of your tooth has broken off, keep it for the possibility of reattaching the tooth.
-If the tooth causes pain, take an anti-inflammatory pain reliever such as Ibuprofen to help relieve some of your pain and swelling.
+If the tooth causes great discomfort, take an anti-inflammatory medication such as Ibuprofen to help relieve some of your symptoms.

-Next, call Coddington Dental to set up your emergency appointment.
-It is important to visit a dentist immediately to avoid more breakage or an infection.
-We will review your options together to come up with the next best step for you.
+Next, call your family dentist in Lincoln, NE at Coddington Dental to set up your emergency appointment.
+It is important to visit a dentist immediately to avoid additional breakage or an infection.
+We will review your options together to come up with excellent options for you.

 What can your dentist do?

 The severity of the crack or break in your tooth will determine the next steps.
-If the tooth is severely broken but a good portion of healthy tooth structure remains, your dentist will likely place a crown (cap) on the tooth to guard it against further damage.
+If the tooth is severely broken, but a good portion of healthy tooth structure remains, your dentist will likely place a crown (cap) on the tooth to guard it against further damage.
 If the tooth is severely decayed and a cavity has reached the pulp of the tooth, root canal therapy may be performed.
 Once the root canal procedure is complete, and the infection has been cleared from your tooth, a crown will be placed on your tooth to help prevent it from breaking.
-If your broken tooth has severe trauma or deep decay and a root canal isn’t the best practice, the tooth may need to be extracted and replaced with an implant.
-Dr. Brad Alderman and Dr. Jodi Day will be able to determine the best option for you.
+If your broken tooth has severe trauma, or deep decay, and a root canal isn’t a great option, the tooth may need to be extracted.
+Once the tooth is extracted, it would be replaced with an implant.
+Dr. Brad Alderman and Dr. Jodi Day will be able to determine great options that benefit you.

 Coddington Dental is a proud member of Nebraska Family Dentistry.
 We’re one of multiple NFD locations, some of which are even open on weeknights and weekends for your convenience.